NiklasPor/ngrx-clean-forms/README.md

 Just like the `Summary` types there are `Update` types you can utilize for updating the form state.

-In `NgRx` we'd create a `Action` supplying the data necessary for the state update.
+In `NgRx` we'd create a `Action`, supplying the data necessary for the state update.

 ```typescript
 import { createAction, props } from '@ngrx/store';